-On March 31, 2011, we had total unrestricted cash and cash equivalents of \$120.0 million and total indebtedness to our financial creditors of \$63.0 million.
-We expect that existing cash resources and cash from operations will be sufficient to finance our foreseeable working capital requirements.
-None of our cash and cash equivalents is held captive by any financial covenants or government regulation.
-As of December 31, 2007 and March 31, 2011, we had no commitment for capital expenditures which we consider to be material to our consolidated financial position.
-The Company had approximately \$2.2 million of available and undrawn credit facilities in place at December 31, 2007.
+On December 31, 2009, we had total unrestricted cash and cash equivalents of \$119.2 million and total indebtedness to our financial creditors of approximately \$163.8 million.
+Since December 31, 2006 we have consistently operated at a profit, generated positive cash flow, increased our cash position and reduced our total debt.
+We expect that existing cash resources and cash from operations will be sufficient to finance our foreseeable working capital requirements, subject to continuing support of our lenders.
+No amount of our cash and cash equivalents is held captive by any financial covenants or government regulation.
+As of December 31, 2006, we had no commitment for capital expenditures which we consider to be material to our consolidated financial position.
+The Company had approximately \$2.2 million of available and undrawn credit facilities in place at December 31, 2006.